Stratification Trees for Adaptive Randomization in Randomized Controlled Trials: Computational Details and Supplementary Simulation Details

-{\bf Variation Operators:} \begin{itemize}[topsep = 1pt] \item \emph{Split}: Takes a tree and returns a new tree that has had one branch split into two new leaves.
+{\bf Variation Operators:} One of the following operators is chosen uniformly at random. \begin{itemize}[topsep = 1pt] \item \emph{Split}: Takes a tree and returns a new tree that has had one branch split into two new leaves.
 The operator begins by walking down the tree at random until it finds a leaf.
-If the leaf is at a depth smaller than $L$, then a random (valid) split occurs.
-Otherwise, the procedure restarts and the algorithm attempts to walk down the tree again, for a maximum of three attempts.
-If it does not find a suitable leaf, a \emph{minor tree mutation} (see below) is performed.
-The optimal proportions are computed for the resulting strata. \item \emph{Prune}: Takes a tree and returns a new tree that has had two leaves pruned into one leaf.
+If the leaf is at a depth smaller than $L$, then a random (valid) split occurs. \item \emph{Prune}: Takes a tree and returns a new tree that has had two leaves pruned into one leaf.
 The operator begins by walking down the tree at random until it finds a node whose children are leaves, and destroys those leaves.
 The optimal proportions are computed for the resulting strata. \item \emph{Minor Tree Mutation}: Takes a tree and returns a new tree where the splitting value of some internal node is perturbed in such a way that the tree structure is not destroyed.
 To select the node, it walks down the tree a random number of steps, at random.
 The optimal proportions are computed for the resulting strata. \item \emph{Major Tree Mutation}: Takes a tree and returns a new tree where the splitting value and covariate value of some internal node are randomly modified.
 To select the node, it walks down the tree a random number of steps, at random.
-This modification may result in a partition which no longer obeys a tree structure.
-If this is the case, the procedure restarts and repeats the algorithm for a maximum of three attempts.
-If it does not produce a valid tree after three attempts, it destroys any subtrees that violate the tree structure in the final attempt and returns the result.
+This modification may result in a partition which no longer obeys a tree structure, in which case it destroys any subtrees that viloate the tree stucture.
 The optimal proportions are computed for the resulting strata. \item \emph{Crossover}: Takes a tree and returns a new tree which is the result of a ``crossover".
 The new tree is produced by selecting a second tree from the population at random, and replacing a subtree of the original tree with a subtree from this randomly selected candidate.
 The subtrees are selected by walking down both trees at random.
 This may result in a partition which no longer obeys a tree structure, in which case it destroys any subtrees that violate the tree structure.
-The optimal proportions are computed for the resulting strata. \end{itemize} {\bf Selection:} For each parent-child pair (call these $T_p$ and $T_c$) we evaluate $\widetilde{V}(T_p)$ and $\widetilde{V}(T_c)$ and then keep whichever tree has the lower value.
-If it is the case that for a given $T$ any stratum has less than two observations per treatment, we set $\widetilde{V}(T) = \infty$ (this acts as a rough proxy for the minimum cell size parameter $\delta$, as specified in Assumption \ref{ass:prop/cell_size}).
+The optimal proportions are computed for the resulting strata. \end{itemize}